 If you can, it may be appropriate to contribute to both a traditional and a Roth IRA.
 Doing so will give you taxable and tax-free retirement options during retirement.
 Financial planners call this fiscal diversification, and it's usually a smart strategy when you're not sure what your fiscal outlook will be when you retire.
 Roth IRAs and traditional IRAs are good options for those seeking to maximize their retirement options.

+Additionally, you may want to consider starting a Gold IRA as another way to diversify your retirement portfolio.
 You can have both retirement vehicles and contribute to each one, as long as your total contribution doesn't exceed the Internal Revenue Service (IRS) limit for a given year.
 You can also have an IRA and participate in employer-sponsored plans, such as the 401 (k) plan, simple IRA, and SEP.
 However, you'll need to meet specific eligibility requirements for each type.
 You can contribute to both types of IRA as long as you meet all the requirements.

 You'll get the immediate benefits of tax-deductible contributions if you contribute to a traditional IRA.
 You may get the long-term benefits of tax-free retirement income if you contribute to a Roth.
 Let's say you're eligible for both a Roth account and a traditional IRA.
 You usually do better in a traditional version if you expect to be in a lower tax bracket when you retire.